Wake Family Law

 Adoption by Grandparents in North Carolina

-Grandparents may have the option to file a petition to adopt their grandchild and often do so when the grandchild is anticipated to be in their care long term.
-The parental rights of the child’s parents must be resolved either by the parent(s) consenting to the adoption, the court terminating the parent(s)’ parental rights, or, in some circumstances, the court determining a parent’s consent to the adoption is not necessary.
-You should consult an attorney to assist you in obtaining the necessary consents or filing a petition for the termination of parental rights.
+Grandparents may choose to petition for adoption when a grandchild is expected to be in their care long term.
+Before an adoption can proceed, the parental rights of the child’s parents must be addressed, either through the parents’ consent, a court order terminating their rights, or, in some cases, a judicial finding that consent is not required.
+An attorney can help you navigate the process, including securing necessary consents or filing a petition to terminate parental rights.

-In an adoption by a grandparent, there is generally no requirement for a pre-placement assessment (previously called a homestudy), but there must be a post-placement assessment and report to the court, typically done by the county Division of Social Services or a private adoption agency, to recommend that the adoption be finalized.
+In grandparent adoptions, a pre-placement assessment (formerly called a homestudy) is generally not required.
+However, a post-placement assessment and report to the court must be completed and submitted to the court.
+This is typically conducted by the county Department of Social Services or a licensed private adoption agency and includes a recommendation on whether the adoption should be finalized.

 For more information on grandparent rights and adoption by grandparents, contact WFLG for a consultation.
 Our Raleigh North Carolina attorneys can answer your questions and evaluate your case.